LetUsTakeANapForever/SnapCast/README.md

 # SnapCast
-Snap the sky to forecast the rain.
+Snap the sky, predict the rain, and uncover the cloud's identity.

 ## How to use